thewhiteninja/threat_hunting_platform/README.md

 # Readme

-I'm working on this threat hunting platform:
+I'm working on a threat hunting platform.

-- Generate a customized collector
+- Generate a collector
+  customizable, automatic upload, fully encrypted
-- Collect data on the target machine
+- Collect data on the target machine ntfs mft, processes, browser history, prefetch, devices, softwares, os, ...
-- Upload the report, analysis is automatic
+- Upload the report, analysis is automatic more than 100 detections implemented
 - Check the results!

 Check the screenshots (wip)

+Comments and suggestions are welcome!